 It sometimes seems to me that the only thing Danes enjoy more than American culture is mocking American culture.

 Climate.
-Thanks to the Gulf Stream, even though Denmark is as far north as Alaska her climate is similar to that of the Pacific Northwest, with slightly colder winters and a little more snow.
+Thanks to the Gulf Stream, the Danish climate is similar to that of the Pacific Northwest, with slightly colder winters and a little more snow.
 It's not the weather that'll kick your American butt during winter: it's the soul-killing darkness that cloaks the land.
 Yes, you're paid back for it each spring and early summer when the sun shines for all your waking hours, but that sunshine can seem awfully far away from the cold, dark, gloom of a January morning.